AxonIQ/reference-guide/configuring-infrastructure-components/deadlines.md

 > Thus any `@DeadlineHandler` annotated function you wish to be called on a met deadline,
 >  must be in the same Aggregate/Saga from which is was scheduled.
 >
-> Axon calls this context a scope.
+> Axon calls this context a `Scope`.
-> If necessary, implementing and providing your own scope will allow you to schedule deadlines in your custom,
+> If necessary, implementing and providing your own `Scope` will allow you to schedule deadlines in your custom,
->  scoped components.
+>  'scoped' components.

 A `@DeadlineHandler` is matched based on the deadline name and the deadline payload.